 - Applications for Organ Scholarships must be in by the start of September.

-- Early September or late October - medics sit the BMAT - check the BMAT website for application deadlines.
+- Early September or late October - medics sit the BMAT - check the BMAT website for registration deadlines.

 - Some non-UK applicants may have to apply early - please see our page for international students for more information.

 - Non-EU applicants can apply to be interviewed by one of the University's overseas panels in Hong Kong, Kuala Lumpur, Mumbai, Shanghai, Singapore or Toronto - indeed, we recommend you take this option if one of these centres is closer to you than Cambridge.
-The interviews take place in October and November.
+The interviews take place at different times in October, November and December.

 15th October - deadline for the UCAS application & pre-interview assessment registration